mendableai/firecrawl/CONTRIBUTING.md

 ## Tests:

-The best way to do this is run the test with npx:Once again, navigate to the `apps/api` directory`npx jest`
+The best way to do this is run the test with `npm run test:local-no-auth` if you'd like to run the tests without authentication.

+If you'd like to run the tests with authentication, run `npm run test:prod`